janvanwassenhove/MusicAgent/README.md

 - Optionally add specific requests like chord progressions or musical influences.

 ### Output
+MusicAgent will generate the following in the songs folder in a subdirectory called by trackname:
 - Track File Generated: the *.rb file can be found in the Songs directory.
-- To play Your Song track: load this file in Sonic Pi.
+To play your track, simply load the file in SONIC PI.
+- A booklet containing cover image (which resides in same subdirectory), lyrics & additional technical info on setup of the track
+- Music Agent logging file.
+If Track code got lost or is incomplete, you can verify the logs.